I-GraphX-GmbH/meta-fus/README-yocto-f+s.txt

 To configure for a specific F&S board, simply call

-  MACHINE=<board> . setup-environment <build-dir>
+  MACHINE=<board-name> . setup-environment <build-dir>

 Please note the extra dot that is used to run the setup-environment in the current shell by sourcing it and not spawning a new sub-shell.

-<board> can be one of the supported boards, which is currently only
+<board-name> can be one of the supported boards, which is currently only
-imx6dl-efusa9. <build-dir> is the name of the build directory to create.
-We recommend a name that starts with "build", e.g.
+imx6dl-efusa9 or imx6dl-armstonea9. <build-dir> is the name of the build directory to create.
+We recommend a name that starts with "build", e.g. "build-efusa9".
-"build-efusa9".
 This command will automatically switch to the newly created directory and sets the environment so that everything runs smoothly.
 You have to repeat this step in every new shell that should be used to build this Yocto image.
 For example if you restart your PC, you have to call this command again to set up the environment correctly again.

 Build an image